luiswirth/bsc-thesis/src/matter.typ

 = Homology

-One of the major theories relevant to FEEC is homology theory, which is rooted in algebraic topology.
-Informally speaking homology is all about identifying holes of a topological space, which in our case is our PDE domain manifold represented as a simplicial complex.

-The presence of holes has influence on the existance and uniqueness of PDE solutions and therefore is relevant and needs to be studied.

-Let's start with an informal outline of how homology works.

-A topological space can have various holes of different dimensions.
-A 1-dimensional hole (circular hole) is the kind of hole a circle has.
-A sphere has a 2D hole (void).
-The number of 0 dimensional holes, is just the number of connected components.

-We want to count the numbers of these holes in a space.

-The $k$-th Betti number $beta_k (X)$ is the number of $k$ dimensional holes of a topological space $X$.
-So for the circle, we have $beta_0 (SS^1) = 1, beta_1 (SS^1) = 1$
-and the sphere has $beta_0 (SS^2)=1, beta_1 (SS^2)=0, beta_2 (SS^2)=1$.
-The torus has $beta_0 (TT^2) = 1, beta_1 (TT^2) = 2, beta_2 (TT^2) = 1$.

-Homology is all about computing these numbers of any topological space.
-There are various different homology theories, such as singular homology and cellular homolgy, but the one relevant to us is simplicial homology, since we are working with simplicial complexes.
-So we study the connectivity of our simplicial complex.

 There is a dual notion to homology, called cohomology.
 The most important of which is going to be de Rham cohomology.
 Which makes statements about the existance of the existance of anti-derivaties of